yongduosui/AIA/README.md

-# AdvCA
+# AIA
-We provide a detailed code for AdvCA.
+We provide a detailed code for AIA.

 ## Installations
 Main packages: PyTorch, Pytorch Geometric, OGB.